primitivefinance/mythic/journal/src/ui/dec-11.md

 - [] User transaction flows are not done
 - [] Settings screen is not done
 - [] Make a better underlying portfolio data model that can be updated from the core data model easier.
-- [] Profile saving + portfolio saving/loading needs to be reworked with the data model.
+- [] UserProfile saving + portfolio saving/loading needs to be reworked with the data model.
 - [] Add target weights to table
 - [] Spec out the simulation tab/component, what do we want in there?
 - [] Connect rpc settings to the application